Would you like to go for a scenic road trip in northeast USA and Canada? You will absolutely love this 2-week Toronto to New York road trip itinerary!

 Did you feel like a Toronto to New York road trip after reading this article?
 These are useful websites for booking your trip:

-• Check WayAway to find the cheapest flights.
+- Check WayAway to find the cheapest flights and get cashback on plane tickets.

-• Don’t forget your travel insurance!
-Check Insubuy to find the insurance that fits your need.
+- Don’t forget your travel insurance!
+Check Insubuy to find the insurance that fits your needs.

 Read more about USA road trips!